 Coffee as a beverage has been touted as a good way to suppress appetite and therefore lose weight.
 Is this actually true?
 Does caffeine or something in coffee suppress the appetite?
 Is using coffee for weight control a tenable solution?
 What kinds of coffee are best for suppressing your appetite?
 All of these questions are floating around, but there are not many definitive answers.
 Let’s take a closer look.
+Coffee raises your metabolism, which briefly decreases your appetite.

 Does Caffeine Suppress Your Appetite?

 When we think about the main ingredients in coffee that could potentially suppress appetite, our go-to ingredient might be caffeine.
 This is probably the primary reason most people drink coffee.
 They need that boost in the morning.
 A fair reason.
 Many see this as a win-win.
 They get their energy boost while at the same time having a little bit of appetite control.
-But does caffeine on its own help suppress the appetite?
+But does caffeine on its help suppress the appetite?
 What does caffeine do exactly?

-Caffeine, when consumed, will raise the body’s metabolism thereby diminishing hunger for a brief period of time.
+Caffeine, when consumed, will raise the body’s metabolism thereby diminishing hunger for a brief period.
 Caffeine will make the body perform thermogenesis, that is the body’s production of heat and energy from the digestive processes.
 In other words, since coffee promotes a higher metabolic response from your body, you will burn more calories for a brief time.
 But is frequent consumption of caffeine over a long period linked to substantial weight loss?
 Not really.
 But it may be used as a supplement to prevent weight gain.
 This is an important difference.
 If you are trying to tighten your belt loop another notch, caffeine in and of itself probably won’t get you there.

 Does Coffee Suppress Your Appetite?